 This proposal calls for the creation of two reciprocal landscapes.
 For the first, Queen Victoria Market will be disassembled and moved to create a new open space in the city.
 Today, the market sits over the graves of Melbourne’s first residents.
 Thus, this proposal asks that the entire market be moved, releasing the ground and respectfully acknowledging those who were and those who remain buried on site.
 Left behind, we propose raising a burial mound to remind busy locals of their debt to the past and responsibility to future generations.

-Finally, the new Port Market Wetland Park and Moonee Creek Community are designed to preserve a connection to the ground while accommodating a growing population.
-The wetland park references Batman’s Swamp and is designed to support a salt marsh habitat, accepting both rising floodwaters and stormwater.
-The restored marsh is encircled by the newly relocated market, and beyond, a new model of development proposes that housing is interspersed with ample green space.
+The second landscape accepts the relocated market to the Moonee Creek Community, which comprises E-Gate and the lands to its west.
+We have designed this new Port Market Wetland Park and Moonee Creek Community to preserve a connection to the ground while accommodating a growing population.
+The wetland park references Batman’s Swamp and supports a salt marsh habitat that accepts rising floodwaters and stormwater.
+The newly relocated market encircles the restored marsh, and beyond, a new model of development proposes housing interspersed with ample green space.
 Here urban agriculture, an opportunity to touch and work the soil, is the first strategy to connect local citizens with the ground, linking their future to the past and growing a healthy community.

 Future Park International Design Competition, The University of Melbourne and the Australian Institute of Landscape Architects (AILA), Melbourne, Australia.

 Jury: Jacky Bowring, Jill Garner, Julia Czerniak, Mark Skiba, Susan Alberti, Reuben Hore-Waterhouse.